 8.3.6 Potential New Requirements needed to support the use case

-[PR-8.3.6-1]: The 6G system shall be able to ensure service continuity with minimum interruption for UE during the transition between terrestrial and satellite access and vice versa.
+[PR 8.3.6-1]: The 6G system shall be able to ensure service continuity with minimum interruption for UE during the transition between terrestrial and satellite access and vice versa.

-[PR-8.3.6-2]: The 6G system via its satellite access, shall support SMS delivery to a high density of UE i.e. up to [1000] UE per km2.
+[PR 8.3.6-2]: The 6G system via its satellite access, shall support SMS delivery to a high density of UE i.e. up to [1000] UE per km2.

-[PR-8.3.6-3]: Subject to regulatory requirements, the 6G system using satellite access, shall be able to support PWS for broadcasting warning notifications to UE in adverse propagation conditions e.g. light indoor conditions, dense forest.
+[PR 8.3.6-3]: Subject to regulatory requirements, the 6G system using satellite access, shall be able to support PWS for broadcasting warning notifications to UE in adverse propagation conditions e.g. light indoor conditions, dense forest.

 8.4 Use case on resilient positioning in satellite networks